 Grading - unit tests, computer projects, and writing assignments will make up most of the grades in this class.
 Daily work should be utilized in order to practice the skills and concepts necessary for success on graded assignments (formative assessments).
 It is YOUR RESPONSIBILITY to master these skills through these formative activities in order to be successful on the summative (graded) assessments.
 Chances to make up tests and projects will be given on a case-by-case basis (excused absences only).
-All work is due at the beginning of the class period on the day of the due date.
-No late work will be accepted.
+Most work is due at the beginning of the class period on the day of the due date.
+Late work may be accepted on a case-by-case basis.
+Please see me if you are having difficulty with completion of the required curriculum.